What makes payments to students unique?

 Student Remuneration Form (Excel – Located under Forms for Faculty)

-For assistance in determining the correct form or assistance in completing the form, you may contact Robin Gore at email@example.com or 828.251.6128.
+For assistance in determining the correct form or assistance in completing the form, you may contact Hunter Fava at firstname.lastname@example.org or 828.251.6128.

 Student travel is processed through our online travel system, Chrome River, and may be recorded on the student’s account and financial aid if required due to the travel type.
 The student related travel falls into three categories: business purposes, travel for-credit, or travel not-for-credit.